denizsafak/EasyWallpaperInfo/README.md

-# EasyWallpaperInfo: Wallpaper Info Widget / One Click Next Wallpaper / Find Desktop Background Path
+# EasyWallpaperInfo: Desktop Wallpaper Info Widget / One Click Next Wallpaper / Find Desktop Background Path
 EasyWallpaperInfo is a handy Python app that lets you explore your desktop wallpaper.
 With a simple and customizable widget, you can see your current wallpaper’s metadata title, filesize, resolution, and location on your screen.
 You can also cycle to the next wallpaper with a click, or open the wallpaper in file explorer or your default image viewer.
 EasyWallpaperInfo is a great tool for wallpaper enthusiasts who want to know more about their desktop backgrounds.

 <img title="EasyWallpaperInfo" src='examples/preview1.png' width='100%'>